Rio de Janeiro in 4 Days

 Love Rio

-It is possible to reach Copacabana by public transport, but it’s a two hour journey (compared to one hour in a taxi).
-We had intended to catch a shuttle bus, but it was late and we were tired, so we took a taxi instead.
+It is possible to reach Copacabana from the airport by public transport, but the bus stops frequently making it a two hour journey (compared to one hour in a taxi).
+We had intended to catch the shuttle bus, but it was late and we were tired, so we took a taxi instead.
 The journey cost R130.
-If purchased at the same time, a return costs R210 (around £32).
+If purchased at the same time, you can get a discounted price for your return taxi.

 Welcome to Brazil